Armed police make an arrest

 * Do you know more?
 Email newstips@stuff.co.nz

-A road block has been set up at the Vogeltown roundabout and no traffic is being permitted through.
+A road block had been set up at the Vogeltown roundabout and no traffic was being permitted through after police received reports of a dispute just after 6am on Monday.

-It is understood another roadblock has been set up 1 kilometre south on Carrington St.
+Another roadblock had been set up 1 kilometre south on Carrington St.

-Police carrying Bushmaster assault rifles are manning the roadblocks and road spikes have been set up across the road at the cordons.
+Police carrying Bushmaster assault rifles manned the roadblocks and road spikes had been set up across the road at the cordons.

-As well as police cars and vans, an ambulance was waiting at the northern cordon.
+As well as police cars and vans, an ambulance was on waiting at the northern cordon.

 About 8.40am a man came out of the house and was quickly handcuffed by officers who bundled him into a patrol car.